rotki/rotki/docs/api.rst

 Get current price and custom price for assets
 =============================================

-.. http:get:: /api/(version)/assets/prices/current
+.. http:post:: /api/(version)/assets/prices/current/all

-   Get current prices and whether they have been manually input or not for all assets.
-At the moment this only works for nfts.
+   Retrieve all the manual current prices stored in the database.

    **Example Request**:

    .. http:example:: curl wget httpie python-requests

-      GET /api/1/assets/prices/current HTTP/1.1
+      POST /api/1/assets/prices/current HTTP/1.1
       Host: localhost:5042
       Content-Type: application/json;charset=UTF-8

-      {}
+      {"to_asset": "EUR"}

+   :reqjson string from_asset: Asset identifier to use as filter in the `from` side of the prices.
+   :reqjson string to_asset: Asset identifier to use as filter in the `to` side of the prices.

    **Example Response**: